gaphor/gaphor/docs/getting_started.md

 You can find installers for Gaphor on the [Gaphor Website](https://gaphor.org/download).
 Gaphor can be installed on Linux (Flatpak, AppImage), Windows, and macOS.

 Once Gaphor is launched, it provides you a welcome screen.
-It shows you previously openend models and a model templates.
+It shows you previously opened models and model templates.

 ![welcome screen](images/getting-started-greeter.png)